uswds/uswds-site/_data/changelogs/_CHANGELOG-README.md

 <!--
-This is a guide for creating a "Latest Updates" section.
+This is a guide for creating data for a "Latest Updates" section.
 Some things to remember:
   - Tab spacing matters in .yml files.
 Incorrect spacing can cause errors.
-  - All comments here are instructional only and should be deleted in the changelog .yml file.
+  - All comments here are instructional only and should be deleted if copied into the changelog .yml file.
 -->
 <!-- First, declare general page settings -->
 changelogURL: [Provide url for the package CHANGELOG.md.
 Not all pages will have a related CHANGELOG.md file.]